-Humble Arts Foundation featured an interview I conducted with Brian Buckley on their blog.
-The full feature below the screenshot.
-Enjoy 🙂
+Humble Arts Foundation interview with Brian Buckley.
+Read the full feature below the screenshot.

 Rachel Wolfe Interview with Nicholas Alan Cope

 More often than not, the end use and purpose of the photograph divides the medium into two distinct realms.
 Nicholas Alan Cope challenges the divide between commercial and art photography work.
 By generating sculptural images that can be described as one and of the same, Cope’s work merges the two worlds into one.
 Perception plays a large role in the conceptually based images.
 Cope explains his processes in continually challenging the viewer while blurring the lines between photography, sculpture and design.

 Q: Can you describe the origins and motivations behind your work?
 You were raised on the east coast; you currently work and live on the west coast.
 How has this contributed to your work?

 A: Each project feels like a reaction to or elaboration on something I’ve made previously.
 The first complete project I put together was a series on the landscape and architecture of Los Angeles.
 All subsequent projects have been based around the visual concepts I began with in that series.
 Coming from the mid-Atlantic to Southern California definitely had a significant effect on how I shaped my aesthetic.
 The landscapes are so shockingly different to me that when I first came here I couldn’t help but create my version of Los Angeles.

 Q: In light of your personal influences, what matters to you most: the concept, the process, or the feeling behind the finished work?

 A: The abstract project was really about viewer perception.
 Because of photography’s mechanical foundation the viewer automatically attaches their real world interpretation to the image.
 If I were then to provide some sort of label or explanation of these images it would completely alter the experience.
 While I wouldn’t describe anything I do as necessarily emotive, each image certainly has a feeling that accompanies it.